What parents need to know

 Parents Need to Know

 Parents need to know that this game presents an uncomfortable family situation.
 The mom (whose nipples are visible under her tight top) has kicked the father out of the bedroom; she eventually asks for a divorce.
 The little daughter is so upset that she only speaks in frog language.
-The mother and father also represent extreme gender stereotyping, which older players may find amusing.
+The mother and father also represent extreme gender stereotyping.

 What's it about?

-Players take on the role of CHIBI-ROBO, a 4-inch robot, in a house inhabited by 8-year-old Jenny Sanderson, her parents, and their dog.
+Players take on the role of CHIBI-ROBO, a four-inch robot in a house inhabited by 8-year-old Jenny Sanderson, her parents, and their dog.
 Your goal is to spread happiness, and, as you do, you earn cool new robotic items.
 At night, quirky toys come alive and need your help to solve problems within their toy world.

 Is it any good?